-Anticipated Completion and Milestones: This master contract is in force for two years, with an option to extend those contracts for three additional years.
-Any number of specific Work Orders are permitted during that time.
+Anticipated Completion: This master contract program is in force for two years - through January 15, 2018 - with an option to extend those contracts for three additional years.
+Any number of individual Work Orders are permitted during that time.

-Project Funding: No dedicated funding has been identified for this master contract.
+Program Funding: No dedicated funding has been identified for this master contract.
 Each organization creating specific Work Orders is expected to fund its own individual projects.

-Project Issues, Concerns and Risks: Coordinating the contract efforts, while simultaneously informing potential beneficiaries of this project, requires more resources than the project currently has available.
-Project Contacts: Chris Cialek (MN.IT Services), Dan Ross (MnGeo)
+Program Issues, Concerns and Risks: Coordinating the contract efforts, while simultaneously informing potential beneficiaries of this project, requires more resources than the project currently has available.
+Program Contacts: Chris Cialek (MN.IT Services), Dan Ross (MnGeo)